flowzy/alter-css-url-loader/README.md

 Type: `Boolean`

-Determines whether a built-in function for transforming urls for Reddit should be used.
+Determines whether to use the built-in function for transforming CSS `url()` to comply with Reddit's syntax.

 Example: `./img/headers/header-1.jpg` => `%%header-1%%`